OctopusDeploy/blog/blog/2018-10/kubernetes-canary-deployments/index.md

 ![](run-kubectl.png)

 The purpose of this step is to create a Kubernetes target with permissions limited to a single namespace.
-We'll use this new Kubernetes target to deploy the various resources that make up our application, as opposed to always deploying resources using a administrative account.
+We'll use this new Kubernetes target to deploy the resources that make up our application, as opposed to always deploying resources using an administrative account.
 Using a limited account gives us a degree of security and limits the potential damage that a misconfigured step can cause in our cluster.

 Having said that, this step is run with the administrative Kubernetes target, because we have to start somewhere.